-A key requirement for testing these hypotheses is a consistent gauge of employees' rights.
-Since significant changes in these rights within any country are rare, identifying the effect of the balance of power between workers and creditors requires exploiting cross-country differences.
+A key requirement for testing these hypotheses is a consistent gauge of employees' rights in bankruptcy.
 To this end, we collect data on workers' rights in liquidation and reorganization in 29 countries via a questionnaire (described in Section 3 and reproduced in Online Appendix A) addressed to law firms in each country participating in the Lex Mundi project and to other legal experts.
 Specifically, we gather information on the seniority of employees' pension entitlements, unpaid salaries and severance pay relative to other claims under liquidation, and on worker rights during reorganization.